wrightaprilm/SVP_Workshop/python2.md

 * Do a mathematical operation of your choosing
 * Compare the results of the operation to a number held in the third variable
 * Print a summary of your results to the screen in a full sentence
 * Try this again, but have your third variable be a word.
 Do you understand what happened here?
+Let's talk about it!